brdoney/sf-tools/guide.md

 build frontend
 ```

+The relevant ports for the frontend and backend are all [listed in our Wiki already](https://dev.azure.com/silverleafsystems/School%20Tools/_wiki/wikis/School-Tools.wiki/6/Setting-Up-Your-Environment?anchor=services-in-solution).

-If I ever need to see what's going on with a backend service I use VSCode's container extension or [lazydocker](https://github.com/jesseduffield/lazydocker), which can also use podman via `DOCKER_HOST=unix:///run/user/1000/podman/podman.sock ~/Documents/lazydocker/lazydocker` (I have this set to an alias).
+If I ever need to see what's going on with a backend service I use VSCode's container extension or [lazydocker](https://github.com/jesseduffield/lazydocker), which can also use `podman` via `DOCKER_HOST=unix:///run/user/1000/podman/podman.sock ~/Documents/lazydocker/lazydocker` (I have this set to an alias).

 ## Additional OS-Specific Notes